 This one can be a little more tricky if you’ve got a complex site, but it is a good one to consider up front especially if device and medium turned up dry.
 If there are specific pages or groups of pages that are not resulting in ecommerce conversions, and they’re a significant share of traffic, then focusing analysis on those pages will put you miles ahead of where you would have been otherwise.
 It’s possible that something is wrong with a page that visitors are landing on that could be pushing them away from the site, that’s what this report is great at identifying.
 If your site is more complex, use the filter box to search for big groups of pages (ex. content categories, product types, site sections, etc)….
 Google Analytics will provide you a calculated ecommerce conversion rate for all pages that are returned from that search filter.
 This approach is especially good for identifying groups of content that aren’t working.
 You’ll find this report in the site content section under the behavior menu.

-So… Three quick hit reports that can eliminate a number of variables for any conversion rate analysis.
-These are my three go to reports when a question comes up around conversion rate, and it generally takes me less than 20 minutes to get through these.
-If results are down across each of these somewhat equally, then things just got a lot more involved and that’s when the fun begins… But we’ll save that for Part 2 of this series.
+So, there you have it: Three quick-hit reports that can eliminate a number of variables for any conversion rate analysis.
+These are my three go-to reports when a question comes up around conversion rate, and it generally takes me less than 20 minutes to get through these.
+If results are down across each of these somewhat equally, then things just got a lot more involved and that’s when the fun begins.
+But we’ll save that for Part 2 of this series.